-Roots often with N-fixing Frankia, rootlets clustered, of limited growth [Proteoid roots]; nodes also 1:1; lamina (pinnatifid), vernation conduplicate to curved, stipules 0 or ?foliaceous, lobed [Comptonia]; plants dioecious or monoecious; P 0, 6-lobed [Canacomyrica], staminate flowers: A 1-8(-20) (opposite P); carpellate flowers: (staminodes + - Canacomyrica); G [(3)], ?superior to inferior; ovule basal, integument 3-7 cells across, (bitegmic, ?micropyle - Canacomyrica), parietal tissue 6-9 cells across, central nucellar strand of elongated cells; megaspore mother cell single; fertilisation porogamous; fruit a drupe; seed ?pachychalazal, testa ± thickened, vascularized; n = 8, 12.
+Roots often with N-fixing Frankia, rootlets clustered, of limited growth [Proteoid roots]; nodes also 1:1; lamina (pinnatifid), vernation conduplicate to curved; plants dioecious or monoecious; staminate flowers: A (opposite P); carpellate flowers: G [(3)], ?superior to inferior; ovule basal; fruit a drupe; seed ?pachychalazal, testa ± thickened, vascularized; endosperm slight or 0; n = 8, 12.

-3[list]/57: Myrica (55). ± Cosmopolitan, including New Caledonia but not Australia (map: Hultén 1958; van Balgooy 1974; Trop.
+3[list]/57: two groups below. ± Cosmopolitan, scattered (map: Hultén 1958; van Balgooy 1974; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 5. 2010).

 Evolution.
 Divergence & Distribution.
-Comptonia, now restricted to eastern North America, was widespread in the Northern Hemisphere (including Greenland) in the Tertiary, with some records dating from the Late Cretaceous; most of the records are of the distinctive foliage (Liang et al. 2010).
-Similarly, the New Caledonian endemic Canaomyrica has been reported from New Zealand (Lee et al. 2001).
+Comptonia, now restricted to eastern North America, was widespread in the Northern Hemisphere (including Greenland) in the Caenozoic, with some records dating from the Late Cretaceous; most of the records are of the distinctive foliage (Liang et al. 2010).
+Canacomyrica, now endemic to New Caledonia, has been reported from New Zealand (Lee et al. 2001).

-Bacterial/Fungal Associations.
-Myricaceae are associated with nitrogen-fixing Frankia and the rootlets are clustered and of limited growth; mycorrhizae appear to be absent (Hurd & Schwintzer 1997).
-Carboxylate exudation may help in phosphorous acquisition (Lambers et al. 2012b).
+Ecology & Physiology.
+Myricaceae - but not Canacomyrica - are associated with nitrogen-fixing Frankia and cluster roots are also developed; mycorrhizae appear to be absent (Hurd & Schwintzer 1997).
+Carboxylate exudation may help in phosphorus acquisition (Lambers et al. 2012b).

 Pollination Biology & Seed Dispersal.
-Although fertilisation is porogamous, it is delayed as in other Fagales, the pollen tubes pausing in their growth on the nucellar surface; this method of fertilization, described as pseudoporogamy, may be derived (Sogo & Tobe 2006a, b).
+Although fertilization is porogamous, it is delayed as in other Fagales, the pollen tubes pausing in their growth on the nucellar surface, which is at least initially exposed; this method of fertilization, described as pseudoporogamy, is derived (Sogo & Tobe 2006a, b: perhaps two characters - no micropyle, but pollen tube enters the ovule at the "micropylar" end).
 The flowers of plants of some species differ in sex from year to year (Jurzyk 2005 and references).

-Chemistry, Morphology, etc. Bracteoles may be present or not.
+Bracteoles may be present or not.
 Although the ovary appears to be superior, as in Comptonia, it is often so highly reduced that any traces of its inferior construction would be lost, however, in Canacomyrica, from New Caledonia, staminodes are borne on top of the ovary and there is a six-lobed perianth.
 In some species of Myrica the ovary is invested by tissue from a meristem developing below the flower, even below the bracteoles, which are then borne on the flower.
 The flowers of Canacomyrica have three "bracts" (Herbert et al. 2006) - do these represent a floral bract plus two bracteoles/prophylls?
 Kubitzki (1993b) draws the ovule of Canacomyrica as being basal, straight, and with a much elongated integument forming an apical tube; Herbert et al. (2006) simply describe the ovules as being bitegmic.

 For chemistry, see Hegnauer (1969, 1990), for the staminate flowers, see Macdonald (1978), for general information, see Kubitzki (1993b), and for wood anatomy, see Carlquist (2002c).